JasselD/JasselNotes/DSA revision/*Sample questions.md

 ---
 **Thread questions
 - What is the biggest issue of multi-thread?
 What is the name of this issue?
-	- Race condition, this happens when mulitple threads access and modify shared data
+	- Race condition, this happens when mulitple threads access and modify shared data at the same time.
+The result can vary depending on the order in which the threads run, leading to incorrect results

 - What is a monitor object?
 	- An object that can monitor the access of programs